johnowusuduah/CloudSQL/README.md

 ## Vizualization
 The complete analysis of the query results can be found [here.](https://github.com/johnowusuduah/CloudSQL/blob/main/visualization_sqlquery.ipynb)

-The relationship between year houses in King County was built and the average prices was explored with a scatterplot.
+The relationship between the year houses in King County was built and the average prices was explored with a scatterplot.
 ![Scatterplot](https://user-images.githubusercontent.com/67676957/131930992-790076ee-269d-4b0c-a017-f1a2c92e7c98.png)

+The trend from our scatterplot shows that there is association between the price of house in King County and the year in which it was built.
+While houses with the highest prices are either the oldest or the newest, houses built between 1930 and 1975 have the lowest prices.

+This insight raises the following questions which are out of the scope of this project but are worth exploring?
+* Could the high price of houses built in the early 1900s be attributable to their historical significance or technology used in their construction?
+Were these houses maintained better than other houses constructed in other periods of time?
+* Did the great depression and the second world war have any influence on the houses built between 1930 and 1975 or did the owners fail to carry out proper maintenance?